Author has written 7 stories for Harry Potter, and Avatar.

 This story is simply a collection of the various ideas and drabbles that I come up with from time to time.
 Please note that Drabbles are theoretically only meant to be around 100 words - mine tend to be longer, so they aren't technically 'drabbles' as such.
 Think of them as short-short stories if you must.
 Some of them I like, some I could care less about.
 Nearly all of them were originally posted on potterficforum dot com.

 --Beta readers, editing and story development:

-Alix33 has agreed to beta edit the reworked chapters, so I suspect there will need to be a few thank you's sent her way for helping to encourage me to take an active interest in this story again.
+Alix33 has edited the Thoughts of Pudding 2012 reworked chapters, so I suspect there will need to be a few thank you's sent her way for helping to encourage me to take an active interest in this story again.

 For my crossover story; Harry Potter and the Na'vi Avatar, I was blessed with the assistance of Celadonserpent as a beta.
 My stories tend to be naturally dialogue heavy and description light, but she helped ensure that story was more balanced.
 She also did an excellent job of improving my focus on what should (and shouldn't) be included.
 For example, you all have her to thank for the fact that chapter one didn't include a massive rant at the various stupidities and inconsistencies in Deathly Hallows.
 She's also wicked at picking up missing (or incorrect) punctuation and typos.
 I suspect if I did a word count on her editing emails, I would find that she's probably written as many words in feedback as I have for each chapter.

 I'm always willing to have some help editing the story, so if you'd like to beta some of the early chapters, please send me a PM - the more the merrier.